The future of letter deliveries

 • The one-price-goes-anywhere service to all parts of the United Kingdom

-• Parcels delivered up to seven days a week as currently.
+• Parcels delivered up to seven days a week

 The proposal includes vital changes to deliver a more efficient and more financially sustainable Universal Service: